WordPress/gutenberg/packages/components/README.md

 Components
 ==========

-This packages includes a library of generic React components to be used for creating common UI elements shared between screens and features of the WordPress dashboard.
+This packages includes a library of generic WordPress components to be used for creating common UI elements shared between screens and features of the WordPress dashboard.

 ## Installation